Church of the Pater Noster: Biblical background

 The 2nd-century Acts of John mentions the existence of a cave on the Mount of Olives associated with the teachings of Jesus, but not specifically the Lord's Prayer.

 History

 Constantine and the Byzantine period

-The modern Church of the Pater Noster is built right next to the site of a fourth-century basilica commissioned by Constantine I to commemorate the Ascension of Jesus.
-The latter was built under the direction of Constantine's mother Helena in the early 4th century, who named it the Church of the Disciples.
+The modern Church of the Pater Noster is built right next to the site of a fourth-century basilica commissioned by Constantine I. The latter was built under the direction of Constantine's mother Helena in the early 4th century, who named it the Church of the Disciples.
 The pilgrim Egeria is the oldest surviving source referring to it as the Church of the Eleona (Greek for olive grove) in the late 4th century.
-The church is mentioned by the Bordeaux pilgrim in the Itinerarium Burdigalense circa 333, and the historian Eusebius of Caesarea recounts that Constantine constructed a church over a cave on the Mount of Olives that had been linked with the Ascension.
+The church is mentioned by the Bordeaux pilgrim in the Itinerarium Burdigalense circa 333, and the historian Eusebius of Caesarea recounts that Constantine constructed a church over a cave on the Mount of Olives that had been linked with Jesus initiating his disciples in his mysteries, but was not associated with the Ascension.